uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/index.rst

   memory allocators need to be used, or even particular implementation of a table.

-Table builder shall be a stateful object which state is updated every call of operation which updates data or :ref:`metadata` of :ref:`dataset` under construction.
-It shall have `build()` member function which takes current snapshot of builder state and creates a :ref:`table` object upon it.

 For details, see :ref:`table-builders` section.

 .. _accessor: